AlJawharhALOtaibi/SaudiTrain/README.md

 The Train Ticket Scheduling Backend Service is an integral part of a sophisticated train ticketing system.
 It efficiently manages backend operations related to ticket scheduling and management, employing technologies like Xcode, Vapor, Fluent, Postman, and PostgreSQL.
 This service ensures seamless communication between frontend interfaces and underlying data storage systems, providing a smooth user experience for passengers and operators.

+### App Statment

-### App Statment: Train Ticket Scheduling Backend Service.
+Train Ticket Scheduling Backend Service.

 ## Key Features